-Section 1: All disciplinary action shall be handled by the Board of Directors.
-Any and all action deemed necessary up to and including suspension may be taken.
+Section 1: All disciplinary actions shall be handled by the Board of Directors.
+All action deemed necessary up to and including suspension may be taken.
 Defendant is subject to a hearing.

-Section 2: Code of Conduct- Good sportsmanship is to be displayed at all times by all exhibitors, their families and spectators.
+Section 2: Code of Conduct - Good sportsmanship is to be always displayed by all exhibitors, their families and spectators.
 Good sportsmanship is defined as respectful treatment of judges, show management, other competitors, and all horses and other animals involved.
 In addition, respect for the tradition of the sport and spirit of showing horses is paramount.
 Any discretion of the judge, show chairperson or governing body of the event.

-Article 15: By- Law Amendments
+Article 15: By-Law Amendments